 At Fordingbridge Infant and Junior Schools Federation, we want our pupils to know that Mathematics is a creative and highly inter-connected discipline.
-It is essential to everyday life and as such we aim to deliver a high-quality mathematics education that provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+It is essential to everyday life and as such we aim to deliver a high-quality mathematics education.
+This provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject by accessing learning within personal ability using concrete, pictorial or abstract resources.
 Throughout the delivery of our Mathematics curriculum we aim to link it to the idea that pupils’ mathematical ability is not something that is fixed, but that develops over time with practice.
 As such, we draw close links in this subject to our Federation motto: Believe, Strive, Achieve.

 Within the federation, we design, review and adapt tasks to meet the needs of all the children.
-These tasks are linked to the national curriculum and as such they will be linked to the following outcomes:
+These tasks are linked to the national curriculum and HAM model and as such they will be linked to the following outcomes:

 At Key Stage 1: pupils will develop confidence and mental fluency with whole numbers, counting and place value.
 This will involve working with numerals, words and the four operations, including with practical resources [for example, concrete objects and measuring tools].
 At this stage, pupils will develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
 Pupils will also begin to using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.